ayush3245/influencer_search_app/README.md

 uv sync
 ```

-Then check the parameters that have been pre-configured in the `.env` file in this directory.
+Then configure your environment variables in the `.env` file:
-Make sure you have set the `OPENAI_API_KEY` for the LLM.
+- Set your `OPENAI_API_KEY` if using any LLM functionality
+- Configure data directories and search parameters

-Second, generate the embeddings of the documents in the `./data` directory:
+Second, prepare your influencer data in the `./data` directory and generate embeddings:

 ```shell
 uv run generate